Fall Bugs Invading Your Home? Learn How to Control Them

 What should I do if I find a wasp or yellow jacket nest near my home in fall?

-Contact a licensed pest control professional immediately.
-Fall wasps are more aggressive as their food sources decline, and attempting DIY removal can result in multiple stings.
-Professional technicians have the equipment and experience to remove nests while keeping you and your family protected.
+Contact a licensed pest control professional right away.
+Fall wasps are more aggressive as their food sources decline, and trying to remove the nest yourself can lead to multiple stings.
+Professional technicians have the tools and training to remove nests while keeping you and your family protected.

 About the Author